aejensen/computing-biostat-ucph/README.md

 **Note**: `~` has a quota of 10 GB, so it's not suitable for storing large amounts of data or simulation results.
 Use `~/ucph/hdir` or `/projects/biostat01/people/abc123` instead.

-All network drives have a standard KU backup policy.
+All network drives have a standard 90 days UCPH backup policy.

 ### Software